 For the art lover, there are so many galleries you could spend weeks perusing them.
 After all Provincetown is the country’s oldest art colony.
 The Provincetown Art Association and Museum and the Fine Arts Work Center would be a great place to start your tour.
 Lists of galleries and art exhibitions can be found on several websites.

 Getting there is now easier than ever.
-Shoreline Aviation Seaplane Services can get you there in less than an hour and a half.
+Cape Air Seaplane Services can get you there in less than an hour and a half.
 A shuttle service from the airport to town is available every half hour.
 Check out the Provincetown schedule on the New York page of our website for more details or call us at 800-468-8639.